Thraupid Group

 Thraupidae: Tanagers Cabanis, 1847

 In recent years, the tanagers lost the euphonias and chlorophonias to the finches, Habia and Piranga (including all of the North American tanagers) to the cardinals, the Mitrospingidae, and the Phaenicophilidae.
 However, the tanagers have also gained many species.
-The tanager-finches that are often considered sparrows mostly end up in the tanagers.
-They also gain the saltators and some other cardinals.
+The tanager-finches were historically often considered sparrows mostly end up in the tanagers.
+The tanagers also gained the saltators, some other cardinals, and the bananaquit.

 Thraupidae Subfamilies